 In another case field by mother of personnel of Elite Force in Nowshera, Bukht Sania, she alleged that Ajmir Shah was involved in the disappearance of her son Shah Khalid.

 She alleged that her son was called for a raid along with some other personnel by Ajmir Shah, on Oct 17, 2010.
-She alleged that later on the other personnel of the Elite Force returned back from the raid whereas the whereabouts of Shah Khalid were still
+She alleged that later on the other personnel of the Elite Force returned back from the raid whereas the whereabouts of Shah Khalid were still not known.